 Information for Applicants

 The CLIR/DLF Postdoctoral Fellowship in Data Curation for the Sciences and Social Sciences is an expansion of the CLIR Postdoctoral Fellowship Program in Academic Libraries.
-These eight, partially-funded fellowships will provide recent Ph.D.s with professional development, education, and training opportunities in software and research data curation.
+These two, partially-funded fellowships will provide recent Ph.D.s with professional development, education, and training opportunities in software and research data curation.
 Through this program, CLIR seeks to raise awareness and build capacity for sound data management practice throughout the academy.

 Each fellowship is a two-year appointment, with a commensurate salary, plus benefits, and a yearly travel and research stipend.